clemsos/writings/_quora/2015-04-13-How-many-Quorans-know-Qingdao-or-have-been-to-Qingdao.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How many Quorans know Qingdao or have been to Qingdao? - Quora
+    How many Quorans know Qingdao or have been to Qingdao? - Quora
 ---